750 schools named for free breakfast clubs pilot

 The schools chosen for the trial are expected to offer a free breakfast to all pupils and at least 30 minutes of childcare before school.

-The £7 million “early adopters” scheme – which will test the delivery of the programme ahead of a wider national rollout in England – was announced at Labour’s party conference in September.
+The £7 million “early adopters” scheme – which will test the delivery of the programme ahead of a wider national rollout in England – was announced at Labour’s party conference last September.

+It is expected to run until July before being expanded as soon as possible.

 Education Secretary Bridget Phillipson said the clubs would help to break the link “between background and success” for families “all over the country”.